dbt-labs/dbt-audit-helper/README.md

 to values when code is changed, as part of a PR or during development.
 It draws from the Advanced Usage of the `compare_column_values` described above, and additionally sets up a test that will fail if any column values do not match.
-If there is a test failure, results can be inspected in the warehouse, as well as in the logs that are generated when the test runs.
+If there is a test failure, results can be inspected in the warehouse.

 ### Usage: